This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is HPV diagnosed and treated?

 Your healthcare provider may use a vinegar liquid to help diagnose HPV genital warts.
-He may take tissue samples to test for HPV infection.
+He or she may take tissue samples to test for HPV infection.
 There is no cure for HPV.
 There is treatment for the conditions that are caused by HPV.
-Ask your healthcare provider for more information about the conditions and treatments.
+You will need to be closely monitored for these conditions.
+Ask your healthcare provider for more information about monitoring, conditions caused by HPV, and treatments.

 Vaccinations can help stop the spread of HPV.
 The vaccine is most effective if given before sexual activity begins.
 This allows your body to build almost complete protection against HPV before having contact with the virus.
 The HPV vaccine is still effective up to the age of 26 if it is given after sexual activity has already begun.